Customer Retention Strategies for Field Service Businesses

 Loyalty in service means priority, not punch cards

-A structure that works across HVAC, plumbing, and electrical:
+Here is a structure that works across HVAC, plumbing, and electrical:

-• Bronze: free annual tune-up, 10% off repairs, 24-hour response.
+• Bronze: Free annual tune-up, 10% off repairs, and 24/7 response.

 Open a self-service portal so dispatch can do real work